Useful Tips for Socializing Your Dog

 Outside Sounds, Sights and Smells

 Give your dog an opportunity to become familiar with a wide range of different sounds, sights and scents.
 Bring your dog to noisy, busy places.
 Shopping centres, light construction sites and recreational sporting events like a kid’s baseball or soccer game are a good start.
 With your dog on the leash, walk confidently along the perimeter of these areas.
 Offer an occasional treat when your dog is calm.
 If your dog is a bit shy or nervous, keep these outings short and upbeat.
 Extend your outings and increase the level of interaction as the dog gains confidence.
 If your dog is socializing well with humans, familiarization with different environments should happen naturally.
+Check out some of the best activities to do with your dog in Vancouver.

 Watch for Signs of Fear